leonardocerliani/GUTS_fmri_preproc/TUT/06_MRIcroGL_Scripting/README.md

 Finally I took the interesting part from either approaches, and made a script that does the following for all ROIs at once

 - load the [ROI].nii.gz
-- estimate the COG using fslstats -c
+- estimate the COG using `fslstats -c`
 - save the bmp
 - closes the overlay

-The last step is necessary otherwise they will accumulate, and therefore every next ROI bmp will actually contain _all the previously loaded ROIs_, which is not what we want.
+The last step is necessary otherwise ROIs will accumulate in the viewer (see version 1.), and therefore every next ROI bmp will actually contain _all the previously loaded ROIs_, which is not what we want.